joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-simple-examples.md

 |             6 |           Bread |                2 |

-Finally, we need some way of listing all of the ingredients in each recipe.
+Finally, we need some way of listing what ingredients are in each recipe.
-Although we might naturally want to put this information into the recipe table, we will see that it is advantageous to use a third table to store this information.
+Although we might naturally want to put this information into the recipe table, it is advantageous to use a third table to store this information.

-For every recipe, we will need to know all of the ingredients in that table.
-This information can nautrally be stored in a third table which we will call `recipe_ingredients`:
+This table needs to contain a mapping from recipies to ingredients.
+Although it might seem cumbersome, a straightfowrd way to do this is to have a table with all the (recipie, ingredient) pairs.

+To make the following examples more entertaining, we will also list an amount for each ingredinet to allow different ingredients to have more or less of anything.
+Our `recipe_ingredients` table now looks like:

 | recipe_id | ingredient_id | amount |
 | --------- | ------------- | ------ |